Mirantis/kqueen/docs/kqueen.cli_api_examples.rst

-Kqueen CLI API Examples
+KQueen CLI API examples
 -----------------------

+This section lists the available KQueen API operations that you can perform through the command-line interface and provides examples.

-Obtain bearer token and authenticate to kqueen:
+**To obtain a bearer token and authenticate to KQueen:**

 .. code-block:: bash